Procedure Library

 Instructions

-- PI's and admins should contact OSP re: screening for "Specially Designated Nationals"
+- PI's and admins must contact OSP for restricted-party screening whenever a sponsored

-- Individuals who work with non-US nationals in the U.S.
+- Individuals collaborating with non-US nationals in the U.S.

-- Individuals who work with non-US nations outside of the U.S.
+- Individuals collaborating with non-US nationals outside of the U.S.

 The grid below details when screening is required:

-- Sending/receiving tangible items or technical information to/from foreign countries
+- Sending or receiving tangible items or technical data internationally

-- Sharing technical know-how with foreign persons in the United States (including employees and students)
+- Sharing technical knowledge with foreign persons inside the United States (including employees and students

 FAQ